-The need to demonstrate at least the “potential for progress” often starts right at the business planning phase where we have to justify our new venture to a VC, CFO, or spouse as a pre-requisite to securing runway.
+The need to demonstrate at least the “potential for progress” often starts right at the business planning phase, where we have to justify our new venture to a VC, CFO, or spouse as a pre-requisite to securing the runway.

 Off to the Races

 Bob and Josh hire a team and spend the next several months tracking progress against the execution of their plan.
-Since revenue is typically non-existent during this period of the venture, they settle for measuring progress by ensuring they are building their products on schedule and within budget.
+Since revenue is typically non-existent during this venture period, they settle for measuring progress by ensuring they build their products on schedule and within budget.

 Fast forward a year

 Both have been very busy and managed to launch their products to market.
 But while they have some revenue to show, they have missed their projected targets by a lot.
-Under pressure to demonstrate more promising revenue numbers to their stakeholders, they resort to a number of short term accounting tactics and product strategies such as taking on custom development projects.
+Under pressure to demonstrate more promising revenue numbers to their stakeholders, they resort to several short-term accounting tactics and product strategies, such as taking on custom development projects.
 These only provide a temporary band-aid to the revenue problem and further distract them from building a repeatable and scalable business model.

 They are both fired.